Grading philosophy follows from teaching philosophy.

 vacation, but rather to learn and demonstrate proper writing techniques and discipline.

 That is how you need to think of learning to program.
 You are not learning programming.
-You are learning computer science, engineering, computational thinking, logic, and mental discipline.
+You are learning computer science, engineering, computational thinking, logic, and discipline.
 The programming itself is simply a demonstration of those concepts.

-A real-world analogy: Suppose you order a ham sandwich at a restaurant and you want it with mustard on wheat bread.
+A real-world analogy: Suppose you order a ham sandwich at a restaurant, and you want it with mustard on wheat bread.
 Then you get a ham sandwich with mayonnaise on white bread.
 When you complain and the waiter says, "Hey, it's a ham sandwich!
 You got what you ordered!
-I ate one just like that yesterday and it worked for me!"
+I ate one just like that yesterday, and it worked for me!"
 Would you accept that answer?
-Probably not.
-Why?
+No. Why?
 Because the waiter did not adhere to your specifications.
 The fact that you got a version of a ham sandwich which "worked" for someone else is worthless to you because it's not the version you specified.
 It might be the most perfect, beautiful ham sandwich with mayonnaise on white bread in the Universe, but it's worth exactly ZERO to you because it did not adhere to your specifications.

-It works" is worth nothing."It works and it's done right" is worth everything.
+It works and it is done right is worth everything.